dgunjetti/kubernetes-networking/kube-net.md

 ## kubernetes

-- Kubernetes is API-centric system. everything communicates with API.
+- Kubernetes is a container cluster manager, that distributes workloads across entire cluster and manages compute, storage, networking for workloads.

 ## Pod

 - Pod is group of containers scheduled together.

-- Everything side the pod share network.
+- Everything inside the pod share network.
 Container see each other as localhost.
-They share the IP address.

 ## Controller